2nd Division (Ireland): Organisation

 Each brigade also consisted of field companies of engineers, signals, supply & transport; a field medical company; and military police.

 In addition to these units, the division was given two Armoured Squadrons (which serviced armoured cars and light tanks) as well as several cyclist squadrons (for anti-paratrooper operations).

-Maj.
-Gen. Hugo MacNeill, then Assistant Chief of Staff of the Army, was appointed command of the division.
+Major General Hugo MacNeill, then Assistant Chief of Staff of the Army, was appointed command of the division.
 Experienced with training from the United States and head of the Temporary Plans Division, MacNeill was regarded as a "forward-thinker".
 Being from Northern Ireland, MacNeill was ardently anti-British and, in the 1930s, was among other army leaders in calls for a war with Britain - and even approached German intelligence on several occasions.